sixfourscientific/ncbi-download/ReadMe.md

 ### Process Command Line Arguments

 Certain processes take comman line arguments which can be modified via the `ARGS` block where `CORE` arguments are applied to all instances whilst the list of `SWEEP` argument submaps create seperate instances for the cartesian products of individual argument submaps & each input.
-If the same argument is provided in both blocks then that within the `SWEEP` block takes priority.
+If the same argument is provided in both options then that within the `SWEEP` option takes priority.

 Flags & parameters should be provided as strings just as they would have been were the process to be run via the command line (i.e. including any preceding dashes) whilst switches (i.e. flags without parameters) can be either supplied or removed by providing the respective boolean parameter.